seyouny/seyouny/README.md

 - 🔭 I’m currently working on implementing Machine Learning on Python so that I could create climate change models and incorporate my passion for sustainability into my passion for programming.
-- 🌱 I’m currently learning more about algorithms and data structures, grinding on Leetcode, and learning how to play the guitar.
+- 🌱 I’m currently learning more about Machine Learning, climate change, algorithms and data structures, and for fun I'm learning about astrophysics and how to play the guitar and .
 - 😄 Pronouns: she/her/hers
 - ⚡ Fun fact: I recently picked up how to longboard and play the guitar!
 I love listening to music (mostly indie)
 - 📫 Reach out to me :v: <br>